w3f/w3f-education/docs/Rust/section1/what-is-rust.md

 1. Background information about a particular topic
 2. Relevant code example
 3. Interactive portion made possible by the [Rust Playground](https://play.rust-lang.org/)
+4. A "What is happening here?" with a line by line explanation of what the code is accomplishing

 Here is an example of how that might look like: